AY Automate

 • Multimodal customer support systems that process screenshots and text simultaneously

-Engineers who understand how to leverage Gemini Embedding 2's 8,192-token input window, six-image per request capacity, and 128-second video support are building applications that were not possible with previous-generation embedding models.
+Engineers who understand how to use Gemini Embedding 2's 8,192-token input window, 6-image per request capacity, and 128-second video support are building applications that were not possible with previous-generation embedding models.

 Why This Profile Is Scarce and Expensive